VisionEval/VisionEval-Docs/docs/09-estimation.md

 Powertrain and fuels data are some of the most complex datasets used in VisionEval models to develop.
 To simplify matters for the user, default datasets are included in the package and are processed when the package is built.
 The user can then work with a simpler set of input files to develop scenarios.

-* This module step uses data sources including Described in text files in inst/extdata
+* Data sources include Described in text files in inst/extdata
-* This module step uses model types including Tabulation of data
+* Model types include Tabulation of data
-* This module step is estimated using the following methods: Data files in inst/extdata/power_co2.csv
+* Estimation uses the following methods: Data files in inst/extdata/power_co2.csv
-* This module step is documented in inst/module_docs/LoadDefaultValues.md
+* Documented in inst/module_docs/LoadDefaultValues.md

 The models in this model step are: